-Taking aim at Trump, White House candidate Bloomberg will air Super Bowl ad
+Trump, Bloomberg plan campaign ads during Super Bowl

 Trump has built a massive war chest after raising $46 million in the fourth quarter of 2019.

-Bloomberg, who is campaigning as a centrist, spent more than $76 million on television ads between mid-November and mid-December, more than all other presidential candidates put together, according to the Wesleyan Media Project.
+Bloomberg, who is campaigning as a centrist, spent more than $76 million on television ads between mid-November and mid-December, more than all other presidential candidates combined, according to the Wesleyan Media Project.

 He has also rapidly expanded his staff, hiring about 800 workers since launching his campaign.

-Reporting by Joseph Ax; Bill Berkrot
+Reporting by Joseph Ax in New York and Steve Holland in Washington; Editing by Bill Berkrot